AGENTS.md: The Configuration That Can Break Your Agent

 Don’t put everything in AGENTS.md.
 Create specific files in agent_docs/:

 Note: behavior varies by tool.
-Some clients open referenced files automatically; others require the agent to request them explicitly or for you to indicate it in the prompt.
+Some clients open referenced files automatically; others require the agent to request them explicitly or you specify this in the prompt.

 ## Documentation Structure